colehahn/Study-Buddy/UserManual.md

 * To navigate to the assignment progress tracker page the user has to click the assignments button.
 * To add a new assignment, click the Add Assignment button then fill out the information about the assignment such as name, description, estimated time and due date.
 * To see the details about each assignment, left click on the assignment and its details will appear on the right hand side of the application.
-* User can add an assignment with its’ deadline, time remaining and time spent so far, by clikcing the Add Assignment button & then inputting information in the testboxes that show up.
+* User can add an assignment with its deadline, time remaining and time spent so far, by clicking the Add Assignment button & then inputting information in the textboxes that show up.
 * Can mark an assignment as done by clicking on the assignment on the assignments column and then clicking on the mark as done button.

 ## Important Screenshots of functionalities